At the cutting edge since the field began, ASQ is the source of:

 ASQ Invitation to Contributors

 The ASQ logo reads, “Dedicated to advancing the understanding of administration through empirical investigation and theoretical analysis.”
 The editors interpret that statement to entail three criteria that affect editorial decisions.
-About any manuscript they ask: Does this research (1) advance our understanding of organizing in contexts such as teams, enterprises, or markets; (2) develop a new theoretical account or empirical findings about organizing that challenge previous understandings; (3) address a significant and challenging problem of management?
-Theory is how we move to further research and improve practice, but new empirical findings that disconfirm theory are also valuable.
-If manuscripts contain no theoretical foundation, their value is suspect.
+About any manuscript they ask: Does this research (1) advance our understanding of organizing in contexts such as teams, enterprises, or markets; (2) develop a new theoretical account or empirical findings about organizing that challenge previous understandings; and (3) address a significant and challenging problem of management?
+Theory is how we advance research and improve practice, but new empirical findings that disconfirm theory are also valuable.
+We have found that the combination of theory and empirical evidence generally offers the strongest contribution.
+We do consider theory-only papers, as well as those focused primarily on empirics or problems, but such papers have less often succeeded in our review process.

-ASQ asks, “What's interesting here?”
+ASQ editors and reviewers ask, “What's interesting here?”
 But we take pains not to confuse interesting work with work that contains mere novelties, clever turns of phrase, or other substitutes for insight.
 Instead, we try to identify work that challenges prevailing assumptions and established research.
 Building a coherent, cumulative body of knowledge typically involves research that offers new syntheses or themes, identifies new patterns or causal sequences, or generates new propositions.
-Interesting work accelerates the development of new theory or new practices.

-People submitting manuscripts should clearly articulate what we learn from such endeavors that we did not know before.
-Some topics in organizational studies have become stagnant, repetitious, and closed.
+Authors should clearly articulate what we learn from their research that we did not know before.
+Some topics in organizational studies have become stagnant and repetitious.
 Research in mature fields that does not attempt to update a fundamental belief in previously published research is unlikely to advance understanding.

-We attach no priorities to subjects for study, nor do we attach greater significance to one methodological style than another.
+We attach no priorities to particular subjects for study, but we believe in studying important problems.
 We are receptive to multiple forms of grounding but not to a lack of theoretical grounding.
-Consequently, we are open to work based on qualitative or quantitative data collected from archives, the laboratory, or the field, as well as simulations and formal models.
+We do not attach greater significance to one methodological style than another, but we value data.
+Consequently, we are open to work based on qualitative or quantitative data collected from archives, the lab, or the field, as well as simulations and formal models.

-We refrain from listing topics in which we are interested.
-ASQ should seek to publish articles on new topics that have not previously appeared in the journal.
-Authors should look at what ASQ has published over the last 10 years and, if there is even a glimmer of precedent, submit the work to ASQ.
+We refrain from listing topics of particular interest, as ASQ should publish articles on topics that have not previously appeared in the journal.
+However, articles should have a grounding in some organizational literature, conversation, or insight.
 Manuscripts that are inappropriate will be returned promptly.

 We are interested in compact presentations of theory and research, suspecting that very long manuscripts contain an unclear line of argument, multiple arguments, or no argument at all.
 Each manuscript should contain one key point, which the author should be able to state in one sentence.
 Digressions from one key point commonly occur when authors cite more literature than is necessary to frame and justify an argument.

-A problem common to rejected manuscripts is that authors are unable to evaluate their own work critically and seem to have made insufficient use of colleagues before the work is submitted.
-Obtaining and responding to comments from trusted colleagues before submitting a manuscript helps authors anticipate reviewers’ reactions and will increase the probability of a favorable review.
+Obtaining and responding to comments from trusted colleagues before submitting a manuscript can help authors anticipate reviewers’ reactions and increase the probability of a favorable review.

-ASQ is a member of the Committee on Publication Ethics (COPE) and adheres to its guidelines.
+ASQ is a member of the Committee on Publication Ethics (COPE) and adheres to its guidelines, which are available by clicking here

 A submitted manuscript should not be under review for publication in another outlet (e.g., book chapter, journal) while it is under review at ASQ.
 ASQ does accept submissions of papers that have been accepted for publication in a shortened form in the Academy of Management Best Papers Proceedings.